MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-panel-drawer-tools.md

 1. Type the name of the tool, and then select the tool.

-    * If the tool has "Panel" next to it in the Command Menu, the tool opens in the main toolbar at the top of DevTools.
+    * If the tool has **Panel** next to it in the Command Menu, the tool opens in the main toolbar at the top of DevTools.
-    * If the tool has "Drawer" next to it in the Command Menu, the tool opens in the Drawer toolbar.
+    * If the tool has **Drawer** next to it in the Command Menu, the tool opens in the Drawer toolbar.